christianb93/ctOS/doc/system/SMP.md

 A more advanced way of distributing interrupts is the so-called **lowest priority delivery mode** in which the hardware (i.e. the I/O APIC, the local APICs and the system bus) will distribute an interrupt to the CPU with the currently lowest priority.
 Here the  priority of a CPU is determined based on the interrupts which it is currently servicing and the content of a dedicated register in the CPUs local APIC, called the task priority register (TPR).

-Currently ctOS supports the following interrupt distribution modes which can be selected using the kernel parameter APIC.
+Currently ctOS supports the following interrupt distribution modes which can be selected using the kernel parameter `irq_dlv`.

 <table>
 <thead>